Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: Formalizing Pre-training and Continued Pre-training

 In Equation \ref{eqn:1}, we seek a point $\theta_0$ that achieves minimal loss on the tasks in $\mathbb{T}_{\mathrm{aux}}$.
 We hope that $\theta_0$ will be a good starting point for gradient descent on $T^*$.
 Let $g(\theta_0)$ represent the set of end-points of stochastic gradient descent on an initialization, $\theta_0$.
 Stochastic gradient descent from the same initialization can produce different end-points due to differences in hyper-parameters like learning rate, batch size and order, as well as regularization strength.
 We can write the fine-tuning phase as:

-Note that pre-training is \textit{end-task agnostic}: the pre-training Equation \ref{eqn:1} occurs entirely before training on the end-task Equation \ref{eqn:2}, and does not explicitly incorporate the end-task objective.
-Since there is no awareness of the end-task during pre-training it is important to carefully choose $\mathbb{T}_{\mathrm{aux}}$ so that pre-training actually results in improved performance on $T^*$ \citep{wang2018can}, and devising appropriate pre-training tasks is an active area of research.
+Note that pre-training is \textit{end-task agnostic}: the pre-training Equation \ref{eqn:1} occurs entirely before training on the end-task Equation \ref{eqn:2}, and does not explicitly incorporate the end-task objective, $T^{*}$.
+Since there is no awareness of the end-task during pre-training it is important to carefully choose $\mathbb{T}_{\mathrm{aux}}$ so that pre-training actually results in improved performance on $T^*$ \citep{wang2018can}.
 For text data, past work has found left-to-right language modeling \citep{peters2017semi} and masked language modeling (MLM) \citep{devlin2018bert} to be good choices to include in $\mathbb{T}_{\mathrm{aux}}$.